-The main trick to build a statically linked Windows binary is to switch the Python distribution from the default standalone\dynamic flavor to standalone\static.
+The main trick to build a statically linked Windows binary is to switch the Python distribution from the default standalone_dynamic flavor to standalone_static.
 This can be done via the following in your config file:

 '''

+def make_dist():

-dist = default_python_distribution(flavor = "standalone_static")
+return default_python_distribution(flavor = "standalone_static")

 '''

-Important: The standalone\static Windows distributions build Python in a way that is incompatible with compiled Python extensions (.pyd files).
+Important: The standalone_static Windows distributions build Python in a way that is incompatible with compiled Python extensions (.pyd files).
 So if you use this distribution flavor, you will need to compile all Python extensions from source and cannot use pre-built wheels packages.
 This can make building applications with many dependencies difficult, as many Python packages don't compile on Windows without installing many dependencies first.